 We love Indian food in our house although we don't have it often because I don't know really how to make good Indian cuisine.
 When we want Indian food, we typically order out from one of several good Indian restaurants in the neighboring towns.

 This is changing since my youngest daughter picked up the Indian-Ish cookbook that's filled with recipes for people new to this cooking style.
-India, like most countries, have different styles of foods and sauces depending on what part of the country you in.
+India, like most countries, has different styles of foods and sauces depending on what part of the country you are in.

 There are cookbooks for every style of cooking in India and one of these days, I'll write about each one, how they compare and how they are different.
 I'm also hoping one of our good friends who is an excellent Indian cook will give me some tips.

 Indian Recipes on ReluctantGourmet.com

 We have tried our hand at a few dishes I would call Indian-inspired.
 How authentic they are is for someone else to comment on.

 - Chicken Korma - this recipe is adapted from one we found in Food Network Magazine.
 Korma is an Indian curry dish typically prepared with almonds and yogurt or cream but can be made with water or stock or in this recipe coconut milk.